Skip to main content

 • Define an index on a collection without needing any common structure between the indexed documents.

-• After index is deployed, any new field added to the document will be indexed as well.
+• After the index is deployed, any new field added to any document in the collection will be indexed as well.

 • The document: